weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

     [Storing text in the database](https://github.com/weewx/weewx/wiki/Storing-text-in-the-database) for details.

-If the source data includes a field that contains a WeeWX unit system code (i.e. the equivalent of the WeeWX `usUnits` field such as may be obtained from WeeWX or wview data) then this field can be mapped to the WeeWX `usUnits` field and used to set the units used for all fields being imported.
+If the source data includes a field that contains a WeeWX unit system code (i.e. the equivalent of the WeeWX `usUnits` field such as may be obtained from WeeWX or wview data) then this field may be mapped to the WeeWX `usUnits` field and used to set the units used for all fields being imported.
 In such cases, except for the `[[[dateTime]]]` field map entry, the `weewx_unit_name` portion of the imported fields in the field map is not used and may be omitted.

 For example, source CSV data with the following structure:

 ```
 date_and_time,temp,humid,wind,dir,dayrain,rad,river,decsription
 23 May 2018 13:00,17.4,56,3.0,45,10.0,956,340,'cloudy'
-23 May 2018 13:05,17.6,56,1.0,22.5,10.4,746,341,'showers developing'
+23 May 2018 13:05,17.6,56,1.0,22.5,10.4,746,341,
 ```

 where `temp` is temperature in Celsius, `humid` is humidity in percent, `wind` is wind speed in km/h, `dir` is wind direction in degrees, `rainfall` is rain in mm, `rad` is radiation in watts per square meter, `river` is river height in mm and `description` is a text field might use a field map as follows:

 ```
 [[FieldMap]]